EZIOJQ/Project_Card_Play_Game/README.md

 SI508_assignment5_tests.py:

         A test file that tests the SI508_card.py, and contains many tests which test every part of the .py file.

+SI508_cards.py:

+		Codes that describe a card card war game which the test file wants to test, conatians two classes and one function.